Sonat-Consulting/javabin-play-public/README.md

 javabin-public
 ==============

-Example application created to show how to integrate Play 2.1 applications with public API
+Example application created to show how to integrate Play 2.1 applications with public API.

+Created as part of the workshop material for http://www.meetup.com/javaBin-Bergen/events/127360392/